 The risk of tort claims of up to \$1,000,000 per claimant is retained under the authority of the State Tort Claims Act.
-In addition, the State provides excess public officers' and employees' liability insurance up to \$2,000,000 per claim and \$5,000,000 in the aggregate per fiscal year via contract with a private insurance company.
+In addition, the State provides excess public officers' and employees' liability insurance up to \$2,000,000 per claim and \$10,000,000 in the aggregate per fiscal year via contract with private insurance companies.
 The School pays the premium, based on a composite rate, directly to the private insurer.